-This procedure involves inserting needles into the nerves that supply the affected joints.
-Radio waves are sent through the needles to heat the nerves, which stops them from sending pain signals.
+The procedure involves inserting needles into the nerves that supply the affected joints.
+Radio waves are sent through the needles to heat the nerves, which stops them sending pain signals.

-You're awake while the treatment is carried out and local anaesthetic is used to numb your back.
-You won't need to stay in hospital overnight.
+You're awake while the treatment is being done and local anaesthetic is used to numb your back.
+You will not need to stay in hospital overnight.